Taking someone out on a first date can be one of the most anxiety-inducing experiences out there – especially if it’s someone you really fancy.

 It’s important to ask questions, talking about yourself can be easy (especially if you’re nervous) but if conversation is flowing, then questions come up naturally.
 That being said, here’s some conversation starters for the first few minutes into a date.

-Remember: if you’re feeling too uncomfortable, don’t be afraid to say you want to leave or make excuses if you feel threatened.
-You shouldn’t feel pressured into staying on a date if you’re not having fun!
+Remember: if you’re feeling too uncomfortable, don’t be afraid to say you wish to leave or make excuses if you feel threatened.
+You shouldn’t feel pressured into staying out if you’re not having fun!